Roman-AguirrePerez/Roman-AguirrePerez/README.md

 - 👀 I’m interested in Bayesian, Computational, and Spatial Statistics.
 Causal Inference, Data Science, Machine Learning and Deep Learning are also topics of my interest.

-- 🌱 I’m currently learning Data Engineering, Analytics Engineering, Data Science, Machine Learning Engineering.
+- 🌱 I’m currently learning Data Engineering, Analytics Engineering, Data Science, and Machine Learning Engineering.

 - 💞️ I’m looking to collaborate on Bayesian and Spatial Statistics.

-- 📫 How to reach me?
-Please feel free to reach out to me via email (roman@sigma.iimas.unam.mx) or LinkedIn (in/romanaguirreperez/).
+- 📫 Please feel free to reach out to me via email (roman@sigma.iimas.unam.mx) or LinkedIn (https://www.linkedin.com/in/romanaguirreperez/).
-- 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: ...

 <!---
 Roman-AguirrePerez/Roman-AguirrePerez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.